Hamid ibn al-Abbas: Trial of Ibn al-Furat

 The first action of the new regime was to try Ibn al-Furat for treason.
 Driven by personal animus, Hamid was determined to secure his condemnation.
 However, the witness he produced, who provided evidence of Ibn al-Furat's collusion with Ibn Abi'l-Saj to seize Baghdad, faltered during the cross-examination.
 Ibn al-Furat was thus acquitted of treason, but was then put through another process over his handling of the government during his vizierate.

 Here too, the eloquent and shrewd former vizier successfully countered Hamid's ill-prepared accusations.
 Moreover, he repeatedly turned the tables on both Ali ibn al-Jarrah and Hamid, finally denouncing the latter as unfit for his office, not only due to his origin, but also because he had intrigued for the vizierate solely in order to escape the payment of the money he owed the fisc for his tax-farming contract, which he moreover had omitted to terminate on his elevation to the vizierate.
 The irate Hamid jumped on the prisoner and tried to tear out his beard, whereupon the Caliph, who was observing the proceedings, ordered the trial to be suspended.
-These botched trials, and his own behaviour during them, inflicted heavy damage on Hamid's prestige, and even his allies, Nasr and Ali, accused him for the failure to convict Ibn al-Furat.
+These botched trials, and his own behaviour during them, caused heavy damage to Hamid's prestige, and even his allies, Nasr and Ali, blamed him for the failure to convict Ibn al-Furat.

 Unable to make headway against Ibn al-Furat, Hamid instead tortured Ibn al-Furat's son, al-Muhassin, and his elderly steward, Musa ibn Khalaf, who died as a result.
 This, and the prospect of himself being tortured into handing over sums of money as fines for supposed misdeeds, led Ibn al-Furat to the expedient of "voluntarily" paying directly to the Caliph a sum of 700,000 gold dinars.